suffolklibraries/sljekyll/childrens-month/index.md

         </figure>

-        <p class="mt2 tc f4 f3-ns measure center"><span class="ttl tracked small-caps">Children’s Month is our celebration</span> of everything we offer children and young adults.
-Find out about events and activities, how we can help improve literacy and wellbeing and our wonderful range of books.</p>
+        <p class="mt2 tc f4 f3-ns measure center"><span class="ttl tracked small-caps">Children’s Month was our celebration</span> of everything we offer children and young adults.
+Find out how we can help improve literacy and wellbeing and our wonderful range of books.</p>

     </header>